Owen200402/FamilyMoneyTracker/README.md

 _Note: It is designed mostly for front-end developers who wish to request for data from various API endpoints._

-This README provides an overview of how to use the MoneyTracker application.
-It covers various features, such as user login and authentication, family creation, linking members to a family, managing earnings and expenses, and viewing family records.

 ### Base URL

 Ensure that when sending HTTP requests, you refer to the base URL.
 For reference, the base URL is the same as the current page's URL: